-Autonomous Transaction Processing provides five sets of database services to use when connecting to your dedicated database.
+Autonomous Database provides multiple sets of database services to use when connecting to your dedicated database.
 In each set, one service provides a secure TCP (TCPS) connection using the TLS protocol, and another provides a TCP connection.
-And then, for databases configured to use Autonomous Data Guard, two more service provide these same kinds of connections (TCPS and TCP) to the standby database for read-only access.
+The databases configured to use Autonomous Data Guard have two additional services with the same connection types (TCPS and TCP) to the standby database for read-only access.

-- high_tls, high, high_ro_tls and high_ro: For high priority reporting and batch operations.
+- high_tls, high, high_ro_tls, high_ro: For high priority reporting and batch operations.

-- medium_tls, medium, medium_ro_tls and medium_ro: For typical reporting and batch operations.
+- medium_tls, medium, medium_ro_tls, medium_ro: For typical reporting and batch operations.

-- low_tls, low, low_ro_tls and low_ro: For low priority reporting and batch operations.
+- low_tls, low, low_ro_tls, low_ro: For low priority reporting and batch operations.

 - The query references a large data set.

 - Resource Shares: Oracle Autonomous Database uses Oracle Database Resource Manager consumer groups to provide different resource allocations to each database service pair.
 Resource Shares define the fraction of resources guaranteed to a consumer group.
 However, any consumer group can use more than its Resource Shares when no resource contention exists.